OryanOmer/ElasticStack/ElasticStack-Kubernetes/README.md

 # Deploy Elastic Stack on Kubernetes Cluster

-This Guide will helps you deploy Elastic Stack 7.1 on every Kubernetes cluster: eks, gke, rancher and kops.
+This guide will helps you deploy Elastic Stack 7.1 on each Kubernetes cluster: eks, gke, rancher and kops.

 Here is an image of the architecture of the elastic stack:
 ![ElasticStack](https://github.com/OryanOmer/ElasticStack/blob/master/ElasticStack-Kubernetes/Elastic-Stack-Kubernetes.png)